hackclub/hackclub/meta/labs_program/README.md

 - [ ] All acceptance contracts signed (_Deadline: 08.28.15_,
   [#55](https://github.com/hackedu/hackedu/issues/55))

+### Position Information

+The following is the information for the position given to members of the labs team.

+- Title: Lab Director
+- Minimum weekly time commitment: 5 hours outside of clubs

 ## Meetings

 All meetings related to the labs program should be put into the `meetings`